AlexF999/subset_sum/README.txt

     Notice these relations only depend on smaller indices i.
 We can use a table to record the answers to subproblems.

-    Constructing the table will take time O(nT), where n is the length of nums, and T is the value of target.
-Note that this algorithm is still exponential in the length of the input, T, in bits.
-As a consequence, if T were set to a very large number, such as 2^32, this algorithm would be extremely slow.
-However, for large n and small T, it runs much more quickly than the exhaustive-search approach.
+    Constructing the table will take time O(nX), where n is the length of nums, and X = upper_bound - lower_bound.
+Note that this algorithm is exponential in the length of the upper and lower bounds, in bits.
+As a consequence, if the array of integers contains very large or small numbers (e.g., 2^32 or -2^32), the algorithm will be extremely slow (and may throw an error).
+However, the algorithm is very efficient for reasonably-sized integers, even for large n.